x-way/patches/README.md

 <h2>Patches</h2>

 <ul>
+<li><a href="ulogd-2.0.7-json-send-messages-to-a-remote-host-unix-socket.patch">ulogd-2.0.7-json-send-messages-to-a-remote-host-unix-socket.patch</a>: extend the json output plugin of <a href="https://netfilter.org/projects/ulogd/index.html">ulogd</a> to send messages to a remote host or unix socket.</li>
 <li><a href="mutt-1.5.24-trash_folder.diff">mutt-1.5.24-trash_folder.diff</a>: updated trash_folder patch for <a href="http://www.mutt.org/">Mutt</a> 1.5.24 (based on OpenBSD patch for 1.5.22, original patch is from <a href="http://cedricduval.free.fr/mutt/patches/">Cedric Duval</a>).</li>
 <li><a href="mutt-1.5.16-imap_complete_hosts.patch">mutt-1.5.16-imap_complete_hosts.patch</a>: fix a bug in the IMAP folder completion of <a href="http://www.mutt.org/">Mutt</a>, which caused to never propose the last defined IMAP folder from mailboxes.</li>
 <li><a href="linux-2.6.29.4-gre-fix-tos-inheritance.patch">linux-2.6.29.4-gre-fix-tos-inheritance.patch</a>: fix a bug in the GRE module of the <a href="https://www.kernel.org/">Linux kernel</a> which caused that ToS inheritance was unintentionally activated when using impair ToS values and that the ECN bit was lost when doing ToS inheritance.</li>